godotengine/godot-docs/tutorials/misc/gles2_gles3_differences.rst

 SpatialMaterial features
 ------------------------

-In GLES2, the following advanced rendering features in the :ref:`SpatialMaterial <class_SpatialMaterial>` are missing:
+In GLES2, the following advanced rendering features in the :ref:`SpatialMaterial <api:class_SpatialMaterial>` are missing:

 - Refraction
 - Subsurface scattering